projectcipher/cipher/guides/personal_website/README.md

 ## Part Seventeen: Making the Image a Circle

-1. We need to centre all the objects now → We could use multiple `CSS` selectors to pick each tag in the HTML
+1. We need to centre all the objects now → We could use multiple `CSS` selectors to pick each tag in the HTML, but this would require a lot of copying and pasting!

-    The effective way: Enclose everything in one tag and then use ONE `CSS` selector to center everything
+    **The effective way: Enclose everything in ONE `<tag>` and then use ONE `CSS` selector to center everything.**

 2. The tag that usually encloses the main document is: `<body> </body>`
     - The `<body>` tag contains all the contents of an `HTML` document, such as text, hyperlinks, images, tables, lists, etc → __Does not include the `<head>` tag